obihann/archey-osx/README.md

 * Better way to install (don't dump straight into /bin , maybe install script?)
 * Update Screenshots
 * Look into logo allignment in code (match what is dispalyed)
+* Better way of choosing package manager (maybe as option rather then config?)

 Thanks
 ------